-Licensed conveyancers who wish to settle property transactions online can use the national electronic conveyancing system operated by Property Exchange Australia Ltd (PEXA).
+Licensed conveyancers who wish to settle property transactions online must use the national electronic conveyancing system operated by Property Exchange Australia Ltd (PEXA).

 To conduct electronic settlements, you can use your own general trust account linked to PEXA or transfer your clients’ funds to a financial institution, if it is a subscriber to PEXA.

 If your financial institution is not subscribed with PEXA or your trust account is not linked to PEXA, you can transfer electronic funds to the PEXA source account.
 This is an account in the name of, and administered by PEXA, that can receive funds from external parties.

 If you do not have a trust account, your client can also transfer funds or deposit a cheque directly into the PEXA source account.